Explore Section

 Maryland Humanities’ grants program funds general operating support to nonprofits conducting work in the humanities throughout Maryland.
 We have been actively adjusting our grant practices over the past few years with a focus on equity and accessibility.
 With the Marilyn Hatza Memorial SHINE Grant Program, Maryland Humanities takes the next step in our grantmaking evolution and aims to lower barriers and provide funding in a more equitable way to organizations statewide.
 Thank you to the State of Maryland via the Maryland Historical Trust for providing the Hatza SHINE seed money and helping to invest in a healthier humanities landscape statewide.

-Hatza SHINE Grants are $10,000 general operating support grants for Maryland nonprofits conducting humanities programming.
+Congratulations to the FY25 Hatza SHINE grant awardees!
+Ninety $10,000 general operating support grants were awarded to Maryland nonprofits conducting humanities programming.

 • Goals of the Marilyn Hatza Memorial SHINE Grant Program